Project Schedule and Baseline Schedule

 Duration of deliverables is often estimated by analyzing the quantities, resource availability, activity relationships, constraints, and project requirements.

-Gantt Chart, Critical Path Method, PERT Method, Critical Chain Method are some of the most popular methods used to create work schedules in project management.
+Gantt Chart, Critical Path Method, PERT Method, Critical Chain Method are some of the most popular methods used to build a schedule in project management.

 There are also some software tools such as Primavera P6, Microsoft Project, and Microsoft Excel that can be used to plan and organize activities as well as reporting performance.